Dany0443/FileServer/README.md

   i plan in future to add more functionality to this project

- ##to set this up just open terminal in the folder
  ## to set this up just open terminal in the folder

  where the source code is and run: npm install express multer